 Many of you have visited TAG during the lunch hour and found us gathered around our kitchen table.
-Our “family” gatherings always produce lively conversations about important stuff like baseball, last night’s TV show and weekend plans.
+Our “family” gatherings always produce lively conversations about important stuff like baseball, last night’s TV show, and weekend plans.
 Amazingly we also resolve business issues and brainstorm our way through recruiting challenges.
 Frequently the drift turns to ethical issues.

 We have an ethical code and follow it.
-Producing the numbers – for us that means finding the people our client wants – will never be put before ethical business and personal practices.
+Producing the numbers for us means finding the people our client wants – will never be put before ethical business and personal practices.
 You have our promise and commitment.

-Realized everyone suffers due to ignorance.
+I realized everyone suffers due to ignorance.